UHDanke/gd_docs/triggers/collisions.md

 The collision state is updated every tick after all scheduled moves are processed, even if the position of the player or objects has not changed.
 Collision checks are done even if there is no active Collision trigger.
 If the object is toggled off, the collision check is skipped.
+Collisions are always active even if the objects are off-screen.
 As a small optimization, distance is checked before collision.
 If the objects or entities are more than 175 units apart (from center to center) on the X or Y axis the collision check is skipped.
 If one of the objects has Extended Collision the distance check is ignored and the collision will be checked regardless of distance.